-Human Trafficking and H-2 Temporary Workers September 2012
+Human Trafficking and H-2 Temporary Workers May 2018

-Approximately 700,000 to 900,000 temporary foreign workers, sometimes referred to as "guest workers," work in the U.S. each year to meet the labor needs of various industries.
-Temporary workers are employed in nearly every sector of the U.S. labor market, including agriculture, manufacturing, domestic work, hospitality, nursing, and teaching.
-Recruiters hire them from overseas through legal means, recruiters or immigration attorneys assist the workers throughout the visa process, and the employer transports them to the United States.
-Once temporary workers are present in the U.S., their visas almost uniformly link them to a single employer without allowing them the most basic protection available to every other worker - the power to change employers if mistreated.
+Over 1 million temporary foreign workers, sometimes referred to as "guest workers," work in the U.S. each year to meet the labor needs of various industries.1 Temporary workers are employed in nearly every sector of the U.S. labor market, including agriculture, manufacturing, domestic work, hospitality, nursing, and teaching.
+Employers hire them from overseas often relying on recruiters or immigration attorneys to assist the workers throughout the visa process.
+Once temporary workers are present in the U.S., their visas almost uniformly link them to a single employer without allowing them the most basic protection available to every other worker in the U.S. - the power to change employers if mistreated.
 Additionally, temporary workers have no pathway to permanent residency or citizenship.
-The imbalance of power between the employer and worker has led to many common scenarios, involving the trafficking and forced labor of thousands of temporary workers.
-H-2 temporary unskilled workers have a significant presence amongst the larger group of temporary foreign workers; according to the Department of State; in 2010 it issued more than 106,000 H-2A or H-2B visas to foreign nationals bound for short-term jobs in the U.S..
-While not all temporary workers are trafficked, cases involving unskilled H-2 visa workers constitute some of the largest-ever criminal and civil human trafficking cases in U.S. history.
+The imbalance of power between the employer and worker has led to many scenarios involving the trafficking and forced labor of temporary workers.2

+H-2 temporary lower-skilled workers are one of the largest groups of temporary foreign workers in the country.
+According to the Department of State, in 2017 it issued more than 240,000 H-2A or H-2B visas to foreign nationals bound for short-term jobs in the U.S.3 While not all temporary workers are trafficked, cases involving lower-skilled H-2 visa workers constitute some of the largest-ever criminal and civil human trafficking cases in U.S. history.4